tristanoprofetto/neural-networks/Transformers/BERT/README.md

 # BERT (Bidirectional Encoder Representations from Transformers)

-### Characteristics
+### General Characteristics about BERT
-* Encoder only model
+* Uses only the **Encoder mechanism** of traditional transformer models.
-* As opposed to directional models (read text input sequentially), BERT is bidirectional meaning tha the transformer reads an entire sequence of words at once
+* Contrary to directional models (read text input sequentially), BERT is bidirectional meaning that the transformer **reads an entire sequence of words at once!**